Ben8120/Dev-Interview-Questions/iOS.md

  19. What is a Facade Design Pattern?
  Face Pattern makes a system easier to use by disguising its complexity.
 Under a structural design pattern, it belongs.
 In this architecture, client programs can access the system, but it hides how it functions by giving clients a mroe user-friendly interface.
  In this approach, a sing class (FACADE) is constructed and contains user-defined functions as well as delegates that call other classes belonging to the system.
 As a result, the client code just communicates with Facade and not the underlying system.

+ 20. Which framework will you leverage to develop the application interface for iOS?
+ UIKit is a Framework specifically designed for iOS development.
+This framework lets developers design an application's graphical infrastructure and user interface.
+It comprises the following:
+  - User interface
+  - Event handling
+  - App Structure
+  - Graphics, printing, and drawing

+21. What is MVC?
+The main MVC principle is the division of a program into three parts:
+**Model**:
+Data shape and business logic are referred to as models, which serve the database blueprint.
+The model maintains application data and accesses and stores the object model state in a database.
+It updates the data and reacts to user requests for data reading.
+In this case, the Model communicate with the database to receive or publish data.
+Moreover, it takes requests linked to the database, processes them, and then returns the data to the user via the browser.

+**Controller**:
+The controller controls the View-Model interactions.
+What happens if a user wants to ask for data and receive a response?
+They would require the right business logic - an algorithm that accepts a user request, verifies it, or forwards it to another component.
+Then, the algorithm delivers the client response.

+**View**:
+The view is the user interface and presentation that gives end-users access to the application's resources and lets them send requests to the application's server or backend.
+Normally, the user can use a web browser or a mobile app to send the query to get certain resources, such as a specific web page.
+You can write the view entirely in HTML or with tools and frameworks like React, Vue, etc.